Thomas F. Cooley: Biography

-Cooley received his BS from Rensselaer Polytechnic Institute, and his MA and PhD from the University of Pennsylvania.
 He also holds a doctorem honoris causa from the Stockholm School of Economics.
 Prior to his academic career, Cooley was a systems engineer for IBM Corporation.

 Before joining NYU Stern, Cooley was a professor of economics at the University of Rochester, University of Pennsylvania, and UC Santa Barbara.
 He was also the former president of the Society for Economic Dynamics and a Fellow of the Econometric Society.

 Cooley was a member of the Council of Foreign Relations.
 He also wrote a weekly column for Forbes.com.